StudioCanal: History

 Three years later, StudioCanal re-entered the international market by acquiring British film distributor Optimum Releasing in May 2006 as their first expansion into the United Kingdom, releasing their British film and television catalogue, including the EMI Films library, through the newly acquired company.
 A year later in 2007, Optimum Home Entertainment and Lionsgate UK acquired Elevation Sales, a home entertainment sales and distribution company.

 In August 2007, StudioCanal partnered with NBC Universal's international home entertainment division Universal Pictures International Entertainment to launch a joint venture home entertainment distribution subsidiary called Universal Studio Canal Video.

 In January 2008, StudioCanal acquired German-based film independent distributor Kinowelt, which had distributed StudioCanal's films there until then, marking a re-entry for StudioCanal into the German market.
 Kinowelt also owned the DVD label Arthaus.
 Both Optimum Releasing and Kinowelt have since been merged into StudioCanal were rebranded as StudioCanal Limited and StudioCanal GmbH respectively.

 In January 2012, StudioCanal expanded its European operations by acquiring a majority stake in Munich-based producer and distributor Tandem Productions, marking the company's first major move into television production.
 StudioCanal would later buy out the company's remaining shares in May 2020.

-In July 2012, StudioCanal made a deal with Australian & New Zealand cinema chain Hoyts to acquire the latter's independent film distribution division Hoyts Distribution, marking StudioCanal's first acquisition outside of Europe and its first entry into the Australian film & television distribution market; the company was rebranded to StudioCanal Pty Limited one year later in April 2013.
+In July 2012, StudioCanal made a deal with Australian and New Zealand cinema chain Hoyts to acquire the latter's independent film distribution division Hoyts Distribution, marking StudioCanal's first acquisition outside of Europe and its first entry into the Australian film and television distribution market; the company was rebranded to StudioCanal Pty Limited one year later in April 2013.

 In December 2013, StudioCanal announced its acquisition of a majority stake in the British independent TV production company Red Production Company, expanded StudioCanal's British activities into the British television industry.

-In May 2014, StudioCanal expanded their operations into the Scandinavian market, joining forces with Danish screenwriter & author Søren Sveistrup, screenwriter Adam Price and film & television producer Meta Louise Foldager to launch a new Danish television production company based in Copenhagen named SAM Productions, with the latter becoming CEO of the new production company.
+In May 2014, StudioCanal expanded their operations into the Scandinavian market, joining forces with Danish screenwriter and author Søren Sveistrup, screenwriter Adam Price and film and television producer Meta Louise Foldager to launch a new Danish television production company based in Copenhagen named SAM Productions, with the latter becoming CEO of the new production company.

 In September 2014, StudioCanal announced a first-look deal with the newly established American entertainment company The Picture Company, founded by former Silver Pictures employees Andrew Rona and Alex Heinemann.
 The deal was extended in May 2023, with StudioCanal acquiring a minority stake in the company alongside a new five-year deal.